yashmadan123/mslearn-openai/Instructions/Labs/Standalone-lab01/01-get-started-azure-openai.md

       > **Note**: You can ignore any error related to the assignment of roles to view the quota limits.

       > **Note**: Azure OpenAI includes multiple models, each optimized for a different balance of capabilities and performance.
-In this exercise, you'll use the **GPT-35-Turbo** model, which is a good general model for summarizing and generating natural language and code.
-For more information about the available models in Azure OpenAI, see [Models](https://learn.microsoft.com/azure/cognitive-services/openai/concepts/models) in the Azure OpenAI documentation.
+In this exercise, you'll use the **GPT-
+        35-Turbo** model, which is a good general model for summarizing and generating natural language and code.
+For more information about the available models in
+        Azure OpenAI, see [Models](https://learn.microsoft.com/azure/cognitive-services/openai/concepts/models) in the Azure OpenAI documentation.

 <validation step="29d502af-cb10-4d86-80b8-e1d97420284f" />